NextJump/nextjump.github.io/_posts/culture/2014-10-06-humans-of-next-jump-justin.md

 - growth
 ---

-Justin Ouellet (“JO”) from our Boston office was named <a href="https://www.youtube.com/watch?v=mQotHUHiSPM&list=UUlxt05oUbYNWQTfhDw5G7qA">Next Jump's 2014 Avengers Award Winner</a href>.
+Justin Ouellet (“JO”) from our Boston office was named <a href="https://www.youtube.com/watch?v=mQotHUHiSPM&list=UUlxt05oUbYNWQTfhDw5G7qA" target="_blank">Next Jump's 2014 Avengers Award Winner</a>.
 This peer-nominated award recognizes the Next Jumper who most exemplifies steward-leadership.
 We’re exceptionally proud of Justin and wanted to share some of his stories and what makes JO a unique Next Jumper.
 <br>

 ![Justin](/images/honxj_jo-colo-md-contrast.jpg)